How to motivate a dyslexic child in 10 minutes

 Motivate dyslexic child

-Get advice from the Dyslexic Mum about how using rewards can motive a dyslexic child to achieve great things:
+Get advice from the Dyslexic Mum about how using rewards can motivate a dyslexic child to achieve great things:

-Watch the clickable video below where the Dyslexic Mum demonstrates how to make a reward chart.
+Check out the clickable video ‘How to motivate a dyslexic child’ below.
+The Dyslexic Mum shows you how to create a reward chart.

 Use the top tips below from the Dyslexic Mum when using the ‘Rewards Chart’ card above:

-- Small Goals – Use the reward chart to help the child reach small, manageable goals, such as cleaning their teeth every night.
-Big goals can make them feel demotivated if they struggle.
-Check my “Goal Ladders” card for more on setting goals.
+• Small Goals – Use the reward chart to help the child reach small goals, like cleaning their teeth each night.
+Big goals can be overwhelming and may demotivate them.
+Check the “Goal Ladders” card for more on setting goals.

-- Healthy Rewards – Rewards for a child don’t have to be grand; they can be healthy too.
-They show you care and recognise the child’s hard work.
+• Healthy Rewards – Rewards don’t need to be big; they can be healthy, too.
+They show you care and appreciate the child’s efforts.
 Give stickers, homemade medals, or certificates.
-Your time can also be a reward.
-Plan a family film night or a trip to the local playground.
+Spending time together can also be a reward.
+Plan a family film night or visit the local playground.

-- Non-Competitive – Reward the child for their efforts and achievements.
-Avoid turning it into a competition with friends or siblings.
-This comparison can lead to insecurity, making the child feel they aren’t enough.
+• Non-Competitive – Praise the child for their efforts and successes.
+Avoid making it a competition with friends or siblings.
+Comparisons can create insecurity and make the child feel inadequate.

 Helpful articles